 A new economic order

 China is a nation of over 1.4 billion people.
 It is a roaring economic force reshaping the global economy.
-In less than a decade, it’s poised to overtake the U.S. as the world’s largest economy.
+In less than a decade, it’s poised to overtake the United States as the world’s largest economy.
 From its ambitious Belt and Road Initiative, the modern Silk Road, to its dominance in renewable energy and technology, China is forging a new economic order.

-From Bicycles to High-Tech Superpower: China’s Remarkable Rise
+China’s Remarkable Rise

 The biggest middle class in the world